 What is Bank of Central Florida's ABA routing number?

-If you are ordering checks, setting up a direct deposit or automatic payment, or preparing a wire transfer, you will likely be asked to provide an ABA routing number.
+If you are ordering checks, setting up a direct deposit, or initiating an automatic payment, you will likely be asked to provide an ABA routing number.
 Bank of Central Florida's ABA routing number is 063116261.